 RICE begins from the philosophical standpoint that each feature can be viewed through the lens of its potential reach, impact, confidence, and effort (RICE).
 Taken together, each of these components informs the overall “RICE score” for a given product feature.
 Each of those scores allow features to be considered within the context of how a given feature’s RICE score compares to other potential features.

 Let’s examine the RICE criteria in detail.
 RICE establishes a reliable scoring system that helps you consider each factor about a feature with a bird’s eye view of the whole project.
 The scoring system for prioritization is designed to balance cost and benefits.
+For companies that have completed value stream mapping and were shocked to find how long features languished in the idea phase, RICE can be a powerful solution.

 Reach is the first factor in determining the RICE score and is used to estimate how many prospects each feature will affect in a given timeframe.
 For example, you can ask yourself, “How many prospects will use this feature in the next six months?”
 If your answer is 200, then your reach score is 200.